Page cover

-Learn how to deploy a Next.js app on Triggr.
+Learn how to deploy a Next.js app on Clouddley.

-Clouddley Triggr is a zero-downtime application deployment platform for virtual machines, servers, and bare metal.
-Triggr auto-detects your runtime and deploys your application to your server.
-In this guide, you’ll see Triggr in action by deploying a Next.js web application (built with Next.js boilerplate) to a virtual machine.
+Clouddley is a backend infrastructure platform for your compute resources that auto-detects your runtime and deploys your application to your server (virtual machines and bare metal).
+In this guide, you’ll see Clouddley in action by deploying a Next.js web application (built with Next.js boilerplate) to a virtual machine.

 Prerequisites